 Guggenheim Museum Bilbao in Spain: visit the museum of modern and contemporary art designed by Canadian-American architect Frank Gehry that features permanent and visiting exhibits of works by Spanish and international artists.

 Hawaii: Google Earth takes you island-hopping through Hawaii to check out the black lava rock cliffs, lush rainforests, volcanoes, and historic sites.

 High Museum of Art in Atlanta: this museum’s popular online exhibits include “Civil Rights Photography” — photos that capture moments of social protest like the Freedom Rides and Rosa Park’s arrest.

 Johannesburg Art Gallery: browse more than 500 works from Africa’s largest art gallery

 Kyoto National Museum in Japan: This extensive collection includes more than 12,500 significant works of art—including ceramics, archaeological artifacts, painting, sculpture, calligraphy, textiles, metalwork, lacquer, and other genres.

-NEW!
 La Scala in Milan: the famed opera hours is offering tours of the theater, backstage and museum, along with 240,000 archival photos and 16,000 documents, and more than 40 digital exhibits and close-up views of costumes worn by stars such as Maria Callas.

 LEGOLAND Florida Resort: the Great Lego Race and Miniland USA are just two of the attractions you can check out in a virtual tour of the park.